Estimated reading time: 4 minutes

-There are many methods of disaster communications.
-It’s a complicated subject, so in this article we’ll just cover some of the basics.
-After most disasters, the power is going to be out and phone lines/cell phone towers will be overwhelmed.
-But if you prepare ahead of time, you’ll be able to communicate with your friends and family.
+There are many different methods of disaster communication.
+It’s a very complicated subject, so in this article we’ll just cover some of the basics.
+After most disasters, the power is going to be out and phone lines and/or cell phone towers will be overwhelmed.
+But if you prepare ahead of time, you’ll be able to communicate with your friends and family no matter what happens.

 What if the power is out?

-If you don’t have such a phone, your cell phone will last for a little while, and you can use your car charger until you run out of gas or your car battery dies.
+If you don’t have that kind of phone, your cell phone will last for a little while (if you can even get through to anyone), and you can use your car charger until you run out of gas or your car battery dies.
 But what then?
 I would order an Etón Self-Powered Charger.
 These use solar power and have a weather radio, a flashlight, and a USB cell phone charger.
 They work great and are only about $30.
 They even come in a variety of colors.
-Note: Make sure your cell phone can charge with a USB cord.

-It is usually easier to call out of a disaster are than to contact someone within a disaster area.
-Because of this, it’s a good idea to have a contact outside your city/state.
+It is usually easier to call out from a disaster area than to contact someone within a disaster area.
+Because of this, it’s a good idea to have a contact outside your city or state.
 However, if things are bad you probably won’t be able to get a single call through.
-In that case, there are some other things you can do:
+In that case, there are a few other things you can do:

-- Before a disaster, you and your family should agree on a meeting place.
-Make sure it is near a landmark that will be recognizable even after an earthquake, flood, hurricane, terrorist attack, tornado, etc. You should agree on some local bulletin boards where you can leave messages.
+1. Before a disaster, you and your family should agree on a meeting place.
+Make sure it is near a landmark that will be recognizable even after an earthquake, flood, hurricane, terrorist attack, tornado, etc. You should agree on some local bulletin boards where you can leave messages for each other.
 Check the local grocery stores, libraries, and other public locations and decide which ones to use.
 You’ll need multiple sites because they might not all survive whatever disaster strikes your area.

-- Buy some walkie talkies .
-The best ones .
-The best ones can cost over $200, but if money is tight, I recommend a pair of Motorola SX600R’s.
-They’re less than $50 and, according to the manufacturer, have a range of over 10 miles.
+3. Buy a two-way radio.
+The best ones can cost over $200, but if money is tight, I recommend the Motorola MH230R two-way radio.
+They’re less than $50 and have a range of several miles.
 They also have 22 channels and over 100 privacy codes.
 Practice using them while you still can.
 If the worst happens, you’ll be glad you have them.

 Again, make sure you and your family have a plan in place and are familiar with your equipment ahead of time.
-Having the ability to communicate long distance during a disaster can mean the difference between life and death.
+It’s important.
+Having the ability to communicate long distance during a disaster could mean the difference between life and death.